 All these materials should be submitted to the PPA department unless otherwise noted.

 Document upload option: go to the Office of Graduate Studies application information and procedures page for details.

 ❏ Graduate Record Exam (GRE) scores -- off site link

 Please use the Public Policy and Administration recommendation form (the form is not needed if you are using the new online recommendation request system).
 At least three letters of recommendation are required from individuals with knowledge of your academic and professional potential.
-Letters can be mailed (or emailed) directly to the department byr the recommender or submitted with your application by you, or submitted through the online recommendation request system.
+Letters can be mailed (or emailed) directly to the department by the recommender, submitted with your application by you, or submitted through the online recommendation request system.

 ❏ Optional -- resume or curriculum vitae

 ❏ Optional -- unofficial transcripts or grade report (not a substitute for the official transcripts you send to Graduate Studies).